mantidproject/mantid/docs/source/release/v3.14.0/reflectometry.rst

 #########

 - A bug has been fixed on the Settings tab where the IncludePartialBins check box had been hidden by a misplaced text entry box.
+- :ref:`algm-ReflectometryReductionOneAuto` No longer sums all of a transmission run's workspaces and instead will use the first run only

 :ref:`Release 3.14.0 <v3.14.0>`